twilsonco/OpenPilotSiriShortcuts/README.md

 * When run, you can select one of the favorites from the list, verbally or by tapping (even in CarPlay 🚗)
 * There is no set format to use for the specified locations
 * The specified locations are used to search, and the top result is used.
 They need to be complete enough that the desired place will be the top result

+## Go to recent

+* Similar to *Go to favorites*, but you'll choose from a list of recent locations
+* This shortcut just calls *Navigate with OpenPilot* without proving a location, causing it to run in recent location mode
+* *Inspired by BitNotFound#5466 on Discord*